-The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation of male and female in God's own image and likeness.
+The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation of humans in God's own image and likeness.
 Christians see this as fulfilled by God's re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

+The Thames Valley Circuit recognises that it has a particular care for all who are vulnerable whether by disabilities or by reduction in capacities or by their situation.
+It is recognised that this increased vulnerability may be temporary or permanent and may be visible or invisible, but that it does not diminish our humanity and seeks to affirm the gifts and graces of all God's people.
 This policy addresses the safeguarding of children, young people and vulnerable adults.
 It is intended to be a dynamic policy.
-It is intended to support the Churches of the Thames Valley Circuit in being safe, supportive and caring communities for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse.
+It is intended to support the Church in being a safe, supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse.

-"As the people of the Methodist Church we are concerned with the wholeness of each individual within God's purpose for everyone.
-We seek to safeguard all members of the Churches' communities of all ages."
+As the people of the Methodist Church we are concerned with the wholeness of each individual within God's purpose for everyone.
+We seek to safeguard all members of the church community of all ages.

-The Thames Valley Circuit recognises the serious issue of the abuse of children and vulnerable adults.
-It recognises that this may take the form of physical, emotional, sexual, financial, spiritual or institutional abuse or neglect and other emerging forms of abuse.
+The Thames Valley Circuit recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media or human trafficking (slavery).
 It acknowledges the effects these may have on people and their development, including spiritual and religious development.

-The Thames Valley Circuit commits itself to respond without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed, whether in the Church or in another context.
+- RESPOND without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed, whether in the Church or in another context.
 It commits itself to challenge the abuse of power of anyone in a position of trust.
 It commits itself to providing informed pastoral care to those in need, including the supervision of those who have committed criminal offences.

-The Thames Valley Circuit commits itself to ensuring the implementation of Connexional Safeguarding Policy, government legislation and guidance and safe practice in the circuit and in the churches.
+- Ensure the IMPLEMENTATION of Connexional Safeguarding Policy, government legislation and guidance and safe practice in the circuit and in the churches.

-The Thames Valley Circuit commits itself to the provision of support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.
+- The PROVISION of support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.

 - Ensure all churches have appropriate and up-to-date safeguarding policies in place.